 Mortgage Insurance Requirements

-You’ll have to pay primary mortgage insurance (PMI) if your down payment is less than 20%.
+You’ll have to pay primary mortgage insurance (PMI) with your 30-year fixed rate loan if your down payment is less than 20%.

 - This typically costs between 0.5% and 1% of your loan amount per year, spread over 12 payments.

 - Once you reach 20% equity in your home, you may be able to request to cancel PMI.